Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

   **Purpose**: `TO inform users about planets through an informational game`

   **Source Assignment(s)**:
+We will use HW06: Oh the Places You'll Go! for putting an image of planets as a background.
+We will use T11: The Legend of Tuna: Breath of Catnip to move the rocket across the planets.
 `Chapter 4/ HW02: Python Turtle Graphics – using Turtle for graphics, this chapter will help us with drawing the rocket, planets, and movement.

 Chapter 15/ Teamwork 12: GUI and Event-Driven Programming – Since our project involves holding a key to move the rocket, this chapter will help with handling user input and key events.